haraldkubota/tailscale-tf/README.md

 ❯
 ```

-Advertise all networks in your subnets you like to be connectable via Tailscale.
+Note: Advertise all networks in your subnets you like to be connectable via Tailscale.
 You can select specific ones, e.g. only the private networks.
 Simply adjust the advertised routes.

 In a browser on any computer: